The Performance Plateau

 You have tried to solve this.
 You have experimented with routines, recovery strategies, performance frameworks, and accountability structures.
 Some of them help at the margins.
 None of them address the fundamental inconsistency.
 The performance ceiling is not a function of effort or knowledge.
 You already have both.
 The ceiling is structural, located in a system you cannot access through willpower, habit, or better planning.

 The people around you may not see the struggle.
 Your track record is strong by any external measure.
-But you are aware that the gap between your peak output and your average output represents an enormous amount of unrealized potential, and the fact that you cannot close it despite sustained intelligent effort suggests that the solution lives in a domain you have not yet addressed.
+But you are aware that the gap between your peak output and your average output represents enormous unrealized potential.
+The fact that you cannot close it despite sustained intelligent effort suggests that the solution lives in a domain you have not yet addressed.

 That domain is neurological.
 The inconsistency in your performance has a biological signature, and that signature can be read, interpreted, and restructured.